-Excerpts from DJ’s forthcoming hybid baseball novel have been published in an online literary journal focused on chronic illness.
-The excerpts are from various parts of the novel and come together to form a story.
+Excerpts from DJ’s forthcoming baseball novel have been published in an online literary journal focused on chronic illness.
+Various parts of the novel come together to form a story.
 “It feels good to grip the handlebars of my old city bike.
 I had it refurbished recently, figuring, if the bike is in working condition, I’ll ride it, but never got around to it so it has sat in our garage in fine shape but with no one to ride it.
 We go way back.
 In my mid-thirties, I performed death-defying commutes up and down the misty morning streets on this same blue bike.
 I was agile, strong & flexible.
 I loved to stand on the peddles and cruise downhill with the wind rippling my hair, fearlessly riding through heavy traffic, confident even the worst road circumstances could not touch me.
-I rode too quick for cars.”
+I was too quick for cars.”

-To read the story, visit Breath & Shadow.
+To read the entire story, visit Breath & Shadow.
 Click here.

 Journey to Salzburg

 Travel with James Bartel to the Salzburg Festival, in words, music and images, including a one-day excursion across Austria east to Vienna for a visit to Beethoven’s home when he wrote his Fifth and Seventh Symphonies.

 Dennis Bartel looks back thirty years to a time when he looked back twenty years to write about an episode in his life which today, nearly fifty years after it happened, he intends to revisit.
 What did the great classical music DJ have to do with Lawrence Welk, captain of geriatric schlock?
 The answer lies in nursing homes and other congregate living facilities for the aged.